-The private placement warrants (including the Class A common stock issuable upon exercise of the private placement warrants) will not be transferable, assignable or salable until 30 days after the completion of our initial business combination (except, among other limited exceptions as described under the section of the Prospectus entitled "Principal Stockholders - Transfers of Founder Shares and Private Placement Warrants," to our officers and other persons or entities affiliated with the initial purchasers of the private placement warrants) and they will not be redeemable by us for cash so long as they are held by the initial stockholders or their permitted transferees.
+The private placement warrants (including the Class A common stock issuable upon exercise of the private placement warrants) will not be transferable, assignable or salable until 30 days after the completion of our initial business combination (except, among other limited exceptions as described under the section of the Prospectus entitled "Principal Stockholders - Transfers of Founder Shares and Private Placement Warrants," to our officers and directors and other persons or entities affiliated with the initial purchasers of the private placement warrants) and they will not be redeemable by us for cash so long as they are held by the initial stockholders or their permitted transferees.
 The initial purchasers, or their permitted transferees, have the option to exercise the private placement warrants on a cashless basis.
 Except as described in this section, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in the Public Offering.
-If the private placement warrants are held by holders other than the initial purchasers or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in the Public Offering.
+If the private placement warrants are held by the holders on the same basis as the warrants included in the units being sold in the Public Offering.